 The type of coverage depends on the policy you purchase.
 Here are some standard coverage options.

-Trip cancellation protects you in case your trip is canceled.
+Trip cancellation coverage protects you in case your trip is canceled.
 This coverage will reimburse any prepaid, nonrefundable expenses.
 Usually, there is a list of covered reasons in the policy, so be sure to check those before buying this type of policy.
 Typical reasons include illness, a death in the family, business conflicts or weather problems.

 Baggage and Personal Effects